Why we get left and right confused

 Point north!
 Now do a 180 and point north again.
 You should still be pointing in the same direction as you were before, because ‘north’ has nothing to do with the way you are facing.
 'North’ and ‘south’ are therefore part of an allocentric reference frame.

-If this is a problem faced by a kid you know, the solution may be quite simple: explicitly tell them what left and right refer to, rather than leaving them to figure it out for themselves.
+If this is a problem faced by a kid you know and you want to help them, then the first thing you might want try is something very simple: explicitly tell them what ‘left’ and ‘right’ refer to, rather than leaving them to figure it out for themselves.

-When the children were told things like “this is the ziv side of the room”, or “this is the ziv side of your body” they tended to interpret it as an allocentric statement – which is fair enough, because those statements are ambiguous and could be allocentric or egocentric.
-Similarly, the exact meanings of “left” and “right” are usually not explained in everyday English, which means that you usually have to figure it out for yourself.
-However, when the children in this experiment were explicitly told that “ziv” and “kern” referred to different sides of the body, they quickly picked up that they were egocentric terms.
+When the kids were told things like “this is the ziv side of the room”, or “this is the ziv side of your body” they tended to interpret it as an allocentric statement – which is fair enough.
+Those statements are ambiguous and could be allocentric or egocentric.
+However, when the kids were explicitly told that ‘ziv’ and ‘kern’ referred to different sides of their bodies, they quickly picked up that they were egocentric terms.

 It’s probably not about gender